Skip To Main Content

 Additional costs for this course

-This course is an introduction to basic ecological and evolutionary relationships of plants and animals and a survey of plant and animal diversity including classification, morphology, physiology, and reproduction.
-A 180 minute laboratory is required.
+This course is an introduction to basic ecological and evolutionary relationships of plants and animals and a survey of plant and animal diversity, including classification, morphology, physiology, and reproduction.
+A 180-minute laboratory is required.
 A laboratory is required.
 This course earns an additional .5 quality points of weighted credit.

 Curriculum Guide Quick Links